 Tom Knaus - Board Member

-Tom Knaus has been involved with adaptive sports for 12 years.
-He has been with Midwest Adaptive Sports (MAS) since the summer of 2016 and has served as a board member, rugby player and basketball player.
-During his time with MAS, he has enjoyed fundraising at the Royals the most.
-Tom works as an occupational therapist at the Rehab Institute of Kansas City and spends his free time playing rugby, basketball and trying to grow adaptive sports in Kansas City.
+Tom Knaus has been involved with adaptive sports for 18 years.
+He has been with Midwest Adaptive Sports (MAS) since the summer of 2016 and has served as a board member, rugby player, softball player, football player and basketball player.
+During his time with MAS, he has enjoyed watching all the teams sports grow.
+Tom works as an occupational therapist at Ability KC and spends his free time playing adaptive sports, listening to music and being amazing..